Choosing Toys to Delight Your Grasping and Giggling 3-6 month olds

 The other item I got to add a "station" to the rotation of things to do was this Fisher Price Sit Me Up Floor Seat with Snack Tray.
 I put it up on my bed and the boys would sit in it while I folded clothes and talked to them about colors and matching Grandpa's socks.
 I put suction cup toys on the tray and they enjoyed sitting up instead of lying down at this age.

-A baby carrier comes in handy at this age, too....they are getting heavier, but they aren't quite ready to be propped on your hip yet until they are sitting up on their own.
+A baby carrier comes in handy at this stage, too....they are getting heavier, but they aren't quite ready to be propped on your hip yet until they are sitting up on their own.
 So I used this Baby Bjorn Mini Carrier, and my daughters had these Solly wraps that they loved too.
-There was a little stretch of time that they were unhappy in the stroller because they were in that stage of wanting to sit up but not able to, and so carrying them facing outward in the carrier was a good solution to walk around the neighborhood until they liked the stroller again.
+The MomCozy Baby Carrier is also a popular one, and my daughters used this one when they were too big for the Solly Wraps but still loved being worn around the house.
+I think the MomCozy one was the easiest to put on/put baby in.
+Of course carriers aren't a necessity, but I found there was a little stretch of time that they were unhappy in the stroller because they were in that stage of wanting to sit up but not able to, and so carrying them facing outward in the carrier was a good solution to walk around the neighborhood until they liked the stroller again.

 What is it about kids that can have all these great toys on the floor and all they want is the remote control that Grandpa is holding in his hand?
 I did end up buying a two-pack of Roku remotes so that they could have their own to play with and not always want ours.....ha....but this is a cute Fisher Price Laugh and Learn Stream and Learn Remote that was a huge hit too:)